James Traub

 James Traub (born 1954) is an American journalist.
 He is a contributing writer for The New York Times Magazine, where he has worked since 1998.
 From 1994 to 1997, he was a staff writer for The New Yorker.
-He has also written for The New York Review of Books, The Atlantic Monthly, National Review and Foreign Affairs.
+He has also written for The New York Review of Books, The Atlantic Monthly, National Review, Spy, and Foreign Affairs.
 He is a senior fellow at the Center on International Cooperation at New York University and also teaches at the university.

 As a freelance journalist, he has written many book reviews and other articles for the New York Times.
 His recent writing focuses on politics and international affairs, including profiles of Barack Obama, Al Gore and John McCain.
 He also wrote a book on Kofi Annan and the United Nations.